-Themodularity observed between the ventral and dorsal halves of the head may seem at first glance surprising, considering the head capsule is a rather continuous cuticular ensemble, in which junctions between segments are not visible anymore.
-The fact that DA is observed in the ventral half, and not in the dorsal half (hypothesis (iv) in the introduction, Fig. 3) may give us a hint.
+The significant variational modularity observed between the ventral and dorsal halves of the head may seem at first glance surprising, considering the head capsule is a rather continuous cuticular ensemble, in which junctions between segments are not visible anymore.
+The fact that DA is observed in the ventral half, and less so in the dorsal half (hypothesis (iv) in the introduction, Fig. 3) may give us a hint.
 Indeed, asymmetrical mechanical loads from feeding may explain why structures in the ventral half of the head show large DA compared to the dorsal half.
-This functional linkage, related to the spatial proximity and anatomical articulation of mandibles of the ventral half of the head, could participate in the higher correlation between the ventral half of the head and the mandibles, compared with the correlation between the ventral and dorsal half of the head (Fig. 6D).
+This functional linkage, related to the spatial proximity and anatomical articulation of mandibles of the ventral half of the head, could participate in the higher covariation between the ventral half of the head and the left mandible, compared with the correlation between the ventral and dorsal half of the head (Fig. 6D).
 It should also be mentioned that the very strong and asymmetric closer muscles of the mandibles in fact originate from the internal side of the dorsal part of the head (Weihmann & Wipfler, 2019).
-The limited DA observed in this dorsal region may therefore be explained by selection for maintenance of symmetry, related to the maintenance of optimal sensory performance, which could be achieved by reinforcements of the cuticle, as observed for example around the eyes with the circumoccular ridge as a reinforcing structure.
+The limited DA observed in this dorsal region may therefore be explained by asymmetric muscle actions, possibly countered by selection for maintenance of symmetry, related to the maintenance of optimal sensory performance, which could be achieved by reinforcements of the cuticle, as observed for example around the eyes with the circumoccular ridge as a reinforcing structure.
 Such selective constraint may not be as strong in the ventral half of the head, which does not have large sensory organs as on the dorsal head capsule.